Jump to main content

 Principal Investigator

 Kathrin received her PhD in 2017 at Heidelberg University where she worked on oxidative protein modifications in African trypanosomes.
-In Oct 2017, she joined the lab of Ursula Jakob at the University of Michigan as a postdoc to study redox-regulated chaperones and their roles in cell stress responses.
-Since Oct 2022, she is Juniorprofessor for Cellular Biochemistry at the Institute of Biochemistry at the University of Cologne working on redox regulation of chaperones and proteostasis.
+As a postdoc, she joined the lab of Ursula Jakob at the University of Michigan to study redox-regulated chaperones and their roles in cell stress responses.
+In Oct 2022, she became Juniorprofessor for Cellular Biochemistry at the Institute of Biochemistry at the University of Cologne working on redox regulation of chaperones and proteostasis.
+In Oct 2025, she joined Saarland University as Professor for Molecular and Cellular Biology.

 kathrin.ulrich@uni-saarland.de